Roman-Supernova-PIT/phrosty/docs/usage.rst

 Setting up the environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Get your environment set up as described under the :ref:`phrosty installation prerequisites<phrosty-installation-prequisites>`.
+Get your environment set up as described under the :ref:`phrosty installation prerequisites<phrosty-installation-prerequisites>`.

 Pick a place to work
 ^^^^^^^^^^^^^^^^^^^^